This section will cover how you'll do that with your troop.

 They use a wheelchair. | They are wheelchair-bound. |

-When interacting with a girl (or parent/caregiver) with a disability, consider these tips:
+When interacting with an individual (or parent/caregiver) with a disability, consider these tips:

-To learn more about delivering inclusive programming to your troop, take the GSUSA Delivering Inclusive Program training course on gsLearn.
+To learn more about delivering inclusive programming to your troop, take our GSUSA Delivering Inclusive Program training course in gsLearn.
 Sign in to gsLearn through MyGS.
-Log in, go to My Account, and click gsLearn.
+Login, go to My Account, and click gsLearn.

 Girl Scouts with cognitive disabilities can be registered as closely as possible to their chronological ages.
 They wear the uniform of that grade level.
 Make any adaptations for them for ongoing activities of the grade level to which the group belongs.
 Girl Scouts with cognitive disorders may choose to retain their youth membership through their 21st year, and then move into an adult membership category.